chirpstack/chirpstack-ansible-playbook/README.md

 ### Requirements

-On the machine from where you will execute this Ansible playbook, make sure you have a recent Ansible version installed.
+On the machine from where you will execute this Ansible playbook (e.g. your own computer), make sure you have Ansible 2.1+ installed.
 You can install Ansible with pip (`pip install ansible`) or using Homebrew (OS X) (`brew install ansible`).

 The Ansible playbook has been tested on the following images: